 As always COO wishes to recognize the Egyptian Theater for its support of the orchestra’s concerts in this great venue.

-Tickets for this concert are available by phone at 801-689-8700, or in person at the Egyptian Theater box office M-F from 10 am to 6 pm.
-They may also be purchased online at http://www.smithstix.com/music/all-music/classical-orch/event/22541/chamber-orchestra-ogden-concert-mar-23 As always active military, veterans, and their families are admitted without charge to all COO concerts, as are music students ages 8-18.
+Tickets for this concert go on sale September 1.
+They are $8.00 and are available by phone at 801-689-8700, or in person at the Egyptian Theater box office M-F from 10 am to 6 pm.
+They may also be purchased online at https://tickets.egyptiantheaterogden.com/tickets As always active military, veterans, and their families are admitted without charge to all COO concerts, as are students ages 8-18.

 COO is a 501(c)(3) tax-exempt organization.
 We extend our grateful thanks to Weber County RAMP, Ogden City, the George S. and Dolores Doré Eccles Foundation, the Lawrence T. & Janet T. Dee Foundation, the Stewart Foundation, The Richard K. and Shirley S. Hemingway Foundation, Utah Arts and Museums, and our wonderful individual donors, for their support.